Taddioz/DataStructuresSUToddPieper/DataStructuresSU/README.md

-My code from my CPSC2430 Data Structures class Seattle University Language used for this class is C++ (11)
+My code from my CPSC2430 Data Structures class Seattle University -Language used for this class is C++ (11)
-0 group assignments for this class, all work is my own Lots of work required handling I/O from files and command line
+-0 group assignments for this class, all work is my own -Lots of work required handling I/O from files and command line

 Assignment descriptions: